varunaditya27/GlideShot/README.md

 ## Overview

 GlideShot is a focused, minimal mini‑golf prototype.
-It implements a small but polished feature set: smooth camera follow, lightweight custom physics, intuitive drag‑to‑aim controls with an optimized aim assist, a concise HUD, and persistent scoring with a per‑level leaderboard backed by Firebase.
+It implements a small but polished feature set: smooth camera follow, lightweight custom physics, intuitive drag‑to‑aim controls with an advanced, performance‑oriented aim assist (curved multi‑color trail, Fresnel ghost endpoint, power ring, distance ticks, smoothed power), a concise HUD, and persistent scoring with a per‑level leaderboard backed by Firebase.
 All documentation below reflects the current codebase only—no hypothetical or unimplemented functionality is described as present.

 ## Implemented Feature Set